Adam Jones (baseball): 2011

-2012
+2012: Second All-Star and Gold Glove Award

-Jones started the 2012 season hitting .310 with 14 home runs and 31 runs batted in through the Orioles' first 46 games.
-His stellar play led to the Orioles signing him to a six-year contract extension worth $85.5 million on May 26.
+Jones started the 2012 season hitting .310 with 14 home runs and 31 RBIs through the Orioles' first 46 games.
+On May 26, he and Orioles agreed to a six-year contract extension worth at least $85.5 million.
 Escalators could raise that total to $91.5 million over the same period.
-The contract surpassed the previous contracts of Miguel Tejada and Nick Markakis as the largest in Orioles' history and makes Jones the second highest paid center fielder in Major League Baseball, behind the Dodgers' Matt Kemp.
+The contract was the largest in Orioles history, surpassing previous contracts for Miguel Tejada and Nick Markakis, and made Jones the second highest paid center fielder, behind Matt Kemp of the Los Angeles Dodgers.
 Jones hit the second walk-off home run of his career on June 9, a two-run home run in the bottom of the 12th inning that resulted in a 6–4 victory for the Orioles over the Philadelphia Phillies.

-On July 1, Jones was selected to be one of the Orioles representatives in the 2012 All Star Game.
+On July 1, Jones was selected to the All-Star Game.

 Jones hit the 100th home run of his career on August 28 against the Chicago White Sox.
 Two days later, he established a new career high by hitting his 26th home run of the season, also against the White Sox.
 Jones played in all 162 games in 2012, batting .287 with 32 home runs and 82 RBI.

-On September 30, 2012, Jones was named the Most Valuable Oriole for the second consecutive season.
-The Orioles made the playoffs as a wild card against the Texas Rangers.
-In the 2012 American League Wild Card Game, Jones hit a sacrifice fly to score a run in the Orioles' 5–1 win.
-The Orioles would later lose in five games to the New York Yankees in the 2012 American League Division Series.
+Jones was named the Most Valuable Oriole for the second consecutive season.
+He won his second Gold Glove award and finished sixth in AL Most Valuable Player voting, the highest rank of his career.

+The Orioles made the playoffs the wild card team.
+In the AL Wild Card Game, Jones hit a sacrifice fly to drive in a run in the Orioles' 5–1 win over the Rangers.
+The Orioles would later lose in five games to the New York Yankees in the American League Division Series.
+Jones slumped in the playoffs, hitting two singles in 26 at bats.

-2013
+2013: All-Star and Silver Slugger

-Prior to the start of the 2013 season, Jones was selected by the United States national baseball team to participate in the 2013 World Baseball Classic.
-He appeared in his third All-Star Game, his first as a starter.
+Prior to the 2013 season, Jones played for the United States national team in the 2013 World Baseball Classic.
+Jones was voted by fans to start in the All-Star Game.
+It was his third All-Star game.

 Jones finished a strong 2013 season batting .285 with 33 home runs and 108 RBI, both of which were new career highs.
 He did, however, draw only 25 walks and finished with a .318 on-base percentage, his lowest since 2008.
-On August 11, 2013, at a game at AT&T Park in San Francisco, a fan threw a banana towards him in the outfield, Jones reported via Twitter.
+On August 11, Jones said on Twitter that a fan threw a banana towards him during a game at AT&T Park in San Francisco.
+Jones won his only Silver Slugger award and his third Gold Glove award.

-After the Orioles failed to make the 2013 playoffs, Jones decided to join MLB Network as an extra analyst for the duration of the postseason.
+After the Orioles failed to make the 2013 playoffs, Jones joined MLB Network as an analyst for the postseason.